 This content is great for prospects who are ready to buy but need reassurance they are choosing the right vendor.

 Next, find out what your personas most want to know and what forms of content they most like to consume.
 Figure out where your persona likes to spend time online and what forms of content they already enjoy.

 - Examine FAQ questions to identify gaps in understanding.
 This may be based off of questions clients ask you regularly, or from examining common Google searches.

-- Use keyword research tools like SEMRush, Moz, Ahrefs, and Answer the Public to validate brainstormed ideas against search data.
+- Use keyword research tools like Google Keyword Planner, SEMRush, or Ahrefs to validate brainstormed ideas against search data.

 - Ask customers directly.
 A survey is a great way to do this, especially if you have an email or newsletter list.
 For webinars, it might make sense to tell your customers that you will be hosting one, and ask them what they want to learn about.

 - Examine your major sources of leads.
 This can give you an idea where your persona spends time.

 - Hire a market research firm to find out for you.